ton-community/tutorials/03-client/index.md

 }
 ```

-1. Add styles:
+## Step 7 - Style the app

-- Delete content of your index.css file
-- Replace the contents of your App.css file with:
+First, delete content of your index.css file.
+Then, replace the contents of your App.css file with:
 ```
 :root {
   --tg-theme-bg-color: #efeff3;